What’s up friends?

-Have a spending plan and try to stick to it, just like when you have a groceries shopping list.
+Have a spending plan and try to stick to it, just like when you have a grocery shopping list.
 That way you will be less prone to overspend on stuff you do not need.
 The point here is not to slap yourself in the face if you spend 560 EUR instead of the planned 500 EUR, it is to avoid a situation where you spend 840 EUR without a plan.

 4. Be a loyal customer

-If you are a frequent shopper at a particular store be sure to join their loyalty programme in-store, online or through their apps.
+If you are a frequent shopper at a particular store be sure to join their loyalty program in-store, online or through their apps.
 You will be up to date about their sales and deals all year long.
 A little word of warning: This can as well be a double-edged sword for your finances so be mindful and unsubscribe if you feel tempted too often.
 Nevertheless being a loyal customer can make your deal even better through reward points or a larger discount.